 The Dog That Inspired: Part I

 My journey with Minnie (affectionately also referred to as “Minnie Moo Moo”) has been a very long one, and it’s still going strong today.
-Minnie is a 16.5-years-young Jack-Chi, who has been a pillar of my existence since I was fortunate enough to snatch her from certain death in Griffith Park, Los Angeles, with her brother and litter-mate, Noodle, back in 2009.
+Minnie is a 17-years-young Jack-Chi, who has been a pillar of my existence since I was fortunate enough to rescue her and her brother Noodle in Griffith Park, Los Angeles, back in 2009.

-I was hiking there with my two other dogs at the time, who were also rescues: Phoebe, from the ASPCA, and Buttercup, one of a litter of 5 I fostered from 4 weeks old.
+I was hiking in the vast Los Angeles park with my two other dogs at the time, who were also rescues: Phoebe, from the ASPCA, and Buttercup, one of a litter of 5 I fostered from 4 weeks old.

-I sat with Noodle on my lap calmly until Minnie circled in closer and closer.
+As I sat calmly with Noodle on my lap, Minnie began circling in closer and closer.
 When she got within arms’ length, I lassoed her with the leash.
-She thrashed and screamed, but then sat calmly after what seemed like an eternity but was actually only a few seconds.
+She thrashed and screamed, but then sat calmly after what seemed like an eternity.
+It had only been about 10 seconds.
 And then she was mine!
 Although I didn’t realize it at the time.

 Such a chaotic capture was probably a harbinger of things to come.
 And that’s Minnie in a nutshell.